Summary

 On the workstation

-- Map a drive to the proper folder (from the example above the drive would be mapped to Accounting).
+- Map a drive to the proper folder (from the example above, the drive is mapped to Accounting).

 - Example from the folder structure above, DATAPATH=P:\Peachdata\

-- The default location on the server would be C:\Sage\Peachtree\Company.
+- The default location on the server is C:\Sage\Peachtree\Company.
 In this example, the Peachtree folder is shared and the drive on the workstation is mapped to the Peachtree share.
 In that case, the DATAPATH=X:\Company (X=drive letter)

 - Double check that you haven't mapped directly to the Company share.
 Sage recommends mapping a network drive to the folder above the Company folder